General Dental Council

 • Refer patients to another dentist or health care provider such as a hospital.

-The practice Privacy Notices describes the personal data that we collect, how we use it and how we store it safely and securely.
-It also describes how the practice meets the requirements of data protection legislation.
-You can obtain a copy of the code from the Practice Manager.
+The practice privacy notices for patients, employees and associates describe the personal information that we collect, how we use it and how we store it safely and securely.
+Copies of the notices are available from reception.

 Access to records